In the Spotlight

 *To upgrade your account, you will need to go through Authentication.
 This is a process by which VA verifies a Veterans' identity before allowing access to their VA health record.
 Learn how to upgrade your account by visiting the authentication page at My HealtheVet.

 Best of all, My HealtheVet personal information is privacy-protected, and the tools are easy to use.
 To see your appointments, for example, simply log in to My HealtheVet.
 Then select the "Get Care", "Appointments" or "Health Calendar" tab.
 Enter your information and you're all set.

 Why not start planning your healthy pregnancy today?

-Information about healthy pregnancy from the National Center on Birth Defects and Developmental Disabilities
+Pregnancy (CDC) - Information about healthy pregnancy from the National Center on Birth Defects and Developmental Disabilities.

-Information on many pregnancy-related topics from the Department of Health and Human Services
+Get Answers to All of Your Pregnancy Questions (Office on Women's Health) - Information on many pregnancy-related topics from the Department of Health and Human Services.

-Health and nutrition information for pregnant and breastfeeding women
+Moms/Moms-to-Be Health & Nutrition Information (USDA) - Health and nutrition information for pregnant and breastfeeding women.

 Updated August 16, 2012